The reason for "abnormal" is that youth is a bizarre practice.

 B: Still single?

-: Still for now (my eyes scanned around, finally landing on a corner of the smooth and tidy wooden table)
+: For now, yes (my eyes scanned around, finally landing on a corner of the smooth and tidy wooden table)

 : “Why not find someone?”